 - For instance, λ=2, the data is squared and if λ=0.5 a square root is required.

-- Z transformation is widely used as an analysis tool in signal processing
+- Z transformation is an analysis tool in signal processing

 - It is a generalization of the Discrete-Time Fourier Transform (DTFT), in particular it applies to signals for which DFTF doesn’t exists thus allowing to analyze those signals